 It is important to note the wide range of organisations that are affected by the Scheme, the low threshold for reporting, the short time frame required for action, and the strict requirements stipulating the steps taken in the investigation.
 Non- compliance is an offence for which the individual head of an organisation is penalized.
 The net is widely cast for capturing complaints that need to be reported, and includes workers and volunteers who may have long since left the organisation, and conduct that occurred outside the workplace.
 Details of the investigation can be shared with others including the regulators of the individual and the organisation, and could have far reaching consequences for individuals and organisations.

-This article was written by Kellie Dell’Oro, Principal and Rosemary Blanden, Associate.
+This article was written by Kellie Dell’Oro, Principal and Rosemary Blanden, Lawyer.
 Please contact them if you have any questions or wish to discuss its contents.

 Child Wellbeing and Safety Act 2005 (Vic)